Republican LePage re-elected as Maine governor

 LePage said he had "gained a tremendous amount of respect" for Cutler during the campaign.
 "I told him tonight, you should be the attorney general of the state of Maine," he said.

-Despite an early autumn snowstorm Sunday that led to widespread power outages and forced some polling centres to relocate, Maine voters swarmed polls in what officials predicted could be a record turnout.
+Despite an early autumn snowstorm Sunday that led to widespread power outages and forced some polling centers to relocate, Maine voters swarmed polls in what officials predicted could be a record turnout.

 David Trubee, a retired, 71-year old veteran from Bowdoinham, Maine, said he voted for LePage.